-For the year ended 31 December 2022, the Group's income tax expense amounted to approximately RMB-0.7 million, representing an increase of RMB40.9 million from approximately RMB-41.6 million for the year ended 31 December 2021, mainly due to the effect from the entitlement to preferential income tax.
+For the year ended 31 December 2023, the Group's income tax expense amounted to approximately RMB65.2 million, representing an increase of RMB65.9 million from the income tax credit of approximately RMB0.7 million for the year ended 31 December 2022, mainly due to the impairment on deferred tax assets as a result of the expected unavailability of tax losses before they expire under the uncertainty caused by business volatility of the Company.

-Profit for the year
+(Loss)/Profit for the year

-In 2022, our profit for the year amounted to approximately RMB25.1 million, representing a decrease of approximately RMB250.4 million or approximately 90.9% from approximately RMB275.5 million in 2021.
+In 2023, our net loss for the year amounted to approximately RMB138.1 million, representing a decrease of approximately RMB163.2 million or approximately 650.0% compared to a profit for the year of approximately RMB25.1 million in 2022.

-Adjusted profit for the year
+Adjusted (Loss)/Profit for the year

-Adjusted profit for the year is calculated by adding back share-based remuneration expenses to the profit for the year.
+Adjusted (loss)/profit for the year is calculated by adding back share-based remuneration expenses to the (loss)/profit for the year.

-The table below sets forth the reconciliation between the Group's profit and adjusted profit for the years ended 31 December 2022 and 2021:
+The table below sets forth the reconciliation between the Group's (loss)/profit and adjusted (loss)/profit for the years ended 31 December 2023 and 2022: